PrisonTeam/Prison/docs/knownissues_v3.2.x.md

 Not sure if the following is fixed? old block model - block constraint - excludeTop - not allowing block counts to be shown
    - air block count fixed and working

-- DONE: Add /prison utils smelt
-- DONE: Add /prison utils block

-- DONE: Block breaking in auto manager
-  - Just thought of this... if using the target block list to record block breakage, then can still double up the counts if more than one explosion event includes the same block.
-Need to add to the target block class a boolean to indicate that the block has been broken, or at least already counted.
-That way duplicate use of that block won't result in over counting the breaks.

-DONE - do nothing - auto manager - add support for mending enchantment on tools.
-- mending assigns XP received to repair tools and armor.
-This is more complicated than needed and there may be other solutions, such as dropping orbs so it can be processed naturally.